Coding & app building

 • Control profile: High.
 Expect practical customization, but not an infinite-control architecture.

-• Budget posture: Free tier.
+• Pricing signal: Usage-based.
 Good for teams balancing capability with cost sensitivity.

 Terminal Coding